bjoernellens1/ESP32-PowerGuard/README.md

     Grafana dashboard for visualizing power conditions.
     Embedded webserver on ESP32 for real-time voltage and power readings and relay control.

-How to Use:
+### How to Use:
-[Include brief instructions on setting up and using your project.]
+Hardware needed:
+- ESP32 Devkit C (or derivative)
+- Relay Module board with 2x Relays
+- INA219 Power Monitoring Module
+- Computer/Server for hosting the Database and Grafana.

+The code was written using the PlatformIO plugin for Visual Studio Code.
+Your are advised to use the same setup.

-License:
+### License:
 MIT License

 Explore the code, contribute, and provide feedback.